-If both of these are plausible readings, then, for now, there are two possible QBisms.
-The first of them, which we may label ``Pluriverse QBism''\footnote{It is ironic that the word ``multiverse'' is already associated with the Everett interpretation, as that interpretation manifestly affirms the one world thesis.
+If both of these are plausible readings, then, for now, there are two distinct versions of QBism, in addition to the implausible solipsistic version.
+The first version, which we may label ``Pluriverse QBism''\footnote{It is ironic that the word ``multiverse'' is already associated with the Everett interpretation, as that interpretation arguably affirms the one world thesis.
 In our treatment, if any interpretation deserved the term ``many worlds'', it would be the version of QBism that rejects one world.
-On the other hand, ``pluriverse'' is uniquely appropriate for QBism due to its intellectual debts to William James.}, rejects one world, considering each agent to inhabit genuinely distinct subjective worlds that overlap in suitable ways.
-The second version of QBism, which may label ``Fragmentalist QBism'', locates all observers in a single world, fundamentally fragmented along suitable notions of personalist fault lines.
-Pluriverse QBism might be easier to develop in some ways, as it can probably leverage more from existing philosophical literature.
-On the other hand, Fragmentalist QBism might be relatively more at home among the variety of fragmentalist constructions that have appeared in physics.
-Or, finally, it might turn out that one or the other QBism is ultimately incompatible with other convictions once considered closely enough.
+On the other hand, ``pluriverse'' is uniquely appropriate for QBism due to its intellectual debts to William James.}, rejects one world and takes different agents to inhabit or experience genuinely distinct subjective worlds that overlap in suitable ways.
+The second version of QBism, which we may label ``Fragmentalist QBism'', locates all observers in a single world, fundamentally fragmented along suitable notions of personalist fault lines.